11 Strange Things Presidents Have Banned from the White House

 Current and former Commanders in Chief have been picky about what's allowed on the property.

 When the White House announced it would be opening its doors to visitors in October 2017, it had a couple caveats.
 Among other items, visitors were told to leave the standard guns, fireworks, knives, and aerosols at home—along with balloons.
 It’s unclear whether the wayward party balloons that caused a security scare in 2016 has anything to do with the new rule.
-Don’t miss these other 12 mind-blowing facts about the White House.
+Nonetheless, the White House decorations are still incredibly festive—even without balloons.
+Here are 6 things former presidents aren’t allowed to do after leaving office.

 When George W. Bush became president, one of his first orders was to bring back the White House dress code of his father’s days.
 Bush Jr. banned jeans in the Oval Office, plus required men to wear neckties and women to wear “appropriate business attire” as a sign of respect.
 Can you answer these U.S. president trivia questions everyone gets wrong?